WaterDragonUseless/ECE590IOT/Final Project draft.md

 Enable real-time deployment for practical usability.

-## 1.2 **Project Challenges**

-Optimizing Model Fine-Tuning
+### 1.2 Project Challenges

+1. **Optimizing Model Fine-Tuning**
-Despite its strong performance across NLP tasks, BERT's extensive parameter count poses challenges in resource-constrained environments.
-Previous setbacks during fine-tuning for fine-grained sentiment analysis on the SST-5 dataset underscored the critical need for precise hyperparameter selection and optimizer configuration to ensure training success.
+   - Despite its strong performance across NLP tasks, BERT's extensive parameter count poses challenges in resource-constrained environments.
+   - Previous setbacks during fine-tuning for fine-grained sentiment analysis on the SST-5 dataset underscored the critical need for precise hyperparameter selection and optimizer configuration to ensure training success.

-Streamlining Model Distillation
+2. **Streamlining Model Distillation**

-To improve efficiency and reduce resource usage for real-time applications, knowledge distillation was employed.
-This process transfers insights from a complex model to a simpler one.
-The challenge lies in devising effective distillation strategies and targets to ensure the streamlined model closely replicates the original's performance.
+   - To improve efficiency and reduce resource usage for real-time applications, knowledge distillation was employed.
+   - This process transfers insights from a complex model to a simpler one, presenting challenges in devising effective distillation strategies and targets to ensure the streamlined model closely replicates the original's performance.

-Achieving Real-Time Deployment
+3. **Achieving Real-Time Deployment**

-Real-time deployment demands that the model delivers high performance in dynamic, practical environments.
-This requires optimizing aspects such as model loading time, inference speed, and concurrent processing capabilities to achieve responsive and efficient real-world performance.
+   - Real-time deployment demands high performance in dynamic, practical environments.
+   - Optimizing aspects such as model loading time, inference speed, and concurrent processing capabilities is crucial to achieve responsive and efficient real-world performance.

 # 2. Model and Dataset Delection